ddrone/adventures-in-compilation/README.md

 - [x] Implement compilation of statements into CFG blocks
 - [x] Implement compilation of functions into CFG blocks
-- [ ] Print out the CFG in some human-readable format
+- [x] Print out the CFG in some human-readable format
+- [ ] (Maintenance) Extract Cabal dependencies into a common block to avoid repetition
+- [ ] Add a new executable "compiler" that will print the CFG at the moment
 - [ ] Add conditionals to the language
 - [ ] Implement conversion of CFG to SSA-form, adding phi-nodes
 - [ ] Implement code generation to x86-64 assembly